Alain (philosopher): Philosophy

 This emphasis on individual freedom runs throughout his writing.
 “I have not thought about anything as much as about freedom of judgement”.
 He liked the play on words in French of ‘penser, c’est peser’ – to think is to weigh.
 This can be expanded through a definition he gave of ‘mind’ (esprit): “which is at bottom the power of doubt, which is to raise oneself above all mechanisms, order, virtues, duties, dogmas, to judge them, subordinate them, and replace them by freedom, which only owes anything to itself.”
-This link between the freedom of the mind and the freedom of the individual can be seen as providing the opening scene to the Existentialism of the 1940s associated with Sartre, de Beauvoir and Camus.
+This link between the freedom of the mind and the freedom of the individual can be seen as providing the opening scene to the existentialism of the 1940s associated with Sartre, de Beauvoir and Camus.

-He had a sophisticated theory of perception, influenced by Kant and Lagneau, that emphasized the role of the mind in perception, that the world is only grasped through ideas.
-And also a theory of the imagination, for which Alain claimed some originality and with which Sartre engaged in both L’Imagination (1936) and L’Imaginaire (1940).
+Alain developed a theory of perception, influenced by Kant and Lagneau, that emphasized the role of the mind in perception and held that the world is grasped through ideas.
+He also wrote on the imagination, a subject on which he claimed some originality and with which Sartre engaged in both L’Imagination (1936) and L’Imaginaire (1940).

 His later works, principally Les Dieux, discussed religion.
-Though no longer a believer, Alain brings out the force of the human expression in religion, mainly in paganism and Christianity, where he admires the figure of Christ as a rejection of power and force.

-Overall, the aim of his philosophy was to teach reflection and rational thought, avoiding prejudices.
-“To think is to say no. Note that the sign for yes is that of a person falling asleep; while to wake up is to shake the head and say no.” A humanist Cartesian, he is an ‘awakener of the mind’, passionate for liberty.
+Though no longer a believer, Alain examined religion as a form of human expression, especially in relation to paganism and Christianity.
+Michel Petheram notes that Alain treated the figure of Christ as representing a rejection of power and force.
+His philosophy is often associated with reflection, rational thought, and resistance to prejudice.
+In Propos sur la Religion, he wrote: "To think is to say no. Note that the sign for yes is that of a person falling asleep; while to wake up is to shake the head and say no."